ryouchinsa/ryouchinsa.github.io/file/README.md

 # Jump to image number
 You can specify the image number to show.

-# Move images
-- You can move all images or random fraction of total to another folder.
-- Searching images, you can move searched images to another folder.

-# Copy images
+# Move/Copy images
-- You can copy all images or random fraction of total to another folder.
+- You can move/copy all images or random fraction of total to another folder.
-- Searching images, you can copy searched images to another folder.
+- Using Edit menu -> Search images, you can move/copy searched images to another folder.

 # Save
 The annotation file is saved as {image_file_name}.xml in the PASCAL VOC xml format or {image_file_name}.txt in the YOLO text format.